Jajangmyeon: History

 Jajangmyeon was brought to Incheon, Korea during the late nineteenth century by migrant workers from Shandong province, China.
 At a time when both Qing and Japanese businesses were competing against each other, jajangmyeon was offered at the Chinese restaurant Gonghwachun in Incheon Chinatown, which was founded in 1905 and run by an immigrant from the Shandong region.
-The restaurant is now the Jajangmyeon Museum.
+The building which the restaurant formerly occupied now houses the Jajangmyeon Museum, which opened in April 2012.

 Both the name and dish originate from the Chinese dish zhájiàngmiàn (炸醬麵).
 The common copied features of both are pork, long wheat noodles, and a sauce made from fermented soybean paste.
 Originally the sauce that was introduced from China to make the noodle dish was saltier, richer, and of a deep brown color.
 Chefs at Incheon, Korea later added in caramel to sweeten the sauce, and added grains that darkened the sauce to copy the jet-black-brown color over time.

 In the mid-1950s in South Korea, immediately after the Korean War, jajangmyeon was sold at low prices so that anyone could eat it without economic burden.
 The new Korean-style jajangmyeon became popular among merchants visiting the port of Incheon, the center of trade, and the many dock workers working in the fish market, and quickly spread throughout the country, being recognized as its "own dish" rather than a copied version of the traditional Chinese one.